sh.sePublications

 Public Discourse and Environmental Risks: Exploring gas pipeline plan and flooding scenarios in the Baltic Sea Region [A042-2009_OSS]; Södertörn UniversityCooperating for sustainable regional marine governance - The case of fisheries and nutrient run-off from agriculture to the Baltic Sea [A043-2012_OSS]; Södertörn University; Publications

 Hassler, B., Gilek, M., Jönsson, A. M. & Saunders, F. (2019).
 Cooperating for sustainable regional marine governance: The case of fisheries and nutrient runoff from agriculture to the Baltic Sea, Synthesis report.
 Huddinge: Södertörns högskolaSaunders, F. P., Gilek, M. & Linke, S. (2017).
 Knowledge for environmental governance: probing science–policy theory in the cases of eutrophication and fisheries in the Baltic Sea.
 Journal of Environmental Policy and Planning, 19(6), 769-782Hassler, B. (2017).
 Transnational environmental collective action facing implementation constraints: the case of nutrient leakage in the Baltic Sea Action Plan.
 Journal of Environmental Policy and Planning, 19(4), 408-422Saunders, F. (2016).
 Complex Shades of Green: Gradually Changing Notions of the 'Good Farmer' in a Swedish Context.
 Sociologia Ruralis, 56(3), 391-407Gilek, M., Karlsson, M., Linke, S. & Smolarz, K. (Eds.).
 (2016).
 Environmental Governance of the Baltic Sea (1ed.).
 Cham: SpringerGilek, M., Karlsson, M., Linke, S. & Smolarz, K. (2016).
 Environmental Governance of the Baltic Sea: Identifying Key Challenges, Research Topics and Analytical Approaches (1ed.).
 In: Michael Gilek, Mikael Karlsson, Sebastian Linke, Katarzyna Smolarz (Ed.), Environmental Governance of the Baltic Sea: (pp. 1-17).
-SpringerKarlsson, M., Gilek, M. & Lundberg, C. (2016).
+Cham: SpringerKarlsson, M., Gilek, M. & Lundberg, C. (2016).
 Eutrophication and the Ecosystem Approach to Management: A Case Study of Baltic Sea Environmental Governance (1ed.).
 In: Michael Gilek, Mikael Karlsson, Sebastian Linke, Katarzyna Smolarz (Ed.), Environmental Governance of the Baltic Sea: (pp. 21-44).
 Cham: SpringerKarlsson, M. & Gilek, M. (2016).
 Governance of Chemicals in the Baltic Sea Region: A Study of Three Generations of Hazardous Substances (1ed.).
 In: Michael Gilek, Mikael Karlsson, Sebastian Linke, Katarzyna Smolarz (Ed.), Environmental Governance of the Baltic Sea: (pp. 97-123).
 Cham: SpringerLinke, S., Gilek, M. & Karlsson, M. (2016).
 Science-Policy Interfaces in Baltic Sea Environmental Governance: Towards Regional Cooperation and Management of Uncertainty?
 (1ed.).
 In: Gilek et al. (Ed.), Environmental Governance of the Baltic Sea: (pp. 173-203).
 Cham: SpringerGilek, M. & Karlsson, M. (2016).
 Seeking Pathways Towards Improved Environmental Governance of the Baltic Sea (1ed.).
 In: Michael Gilek, Mikael Karlsson, Sebastian Linke, Katarzyna Smolarz (Ed.), Environmental Governance of the Baltic Sea: (pp. 229-246).
 Cham: Springer

 Organisations